Basics of Compiling MATLAB Code

 Introduction – Why compile MATLAB code?

-When you run MATLAB at the University a network license token is checked out to you for the duration of your MATLAB session.
-We have 616 licenses for MATLAB itself and fewer licenses for the various toolboxes.
+When you run MATLAB on University systems, a “network license token” is checked-out to you for the duration of your MATLAB session.
+We used to have a limited number of licenses.
 If a license is not available on the network then MATLAB will fail with a licensing error.

 Controlling the number of cores used by MATLAB jobs